willunicamp/willd/readme.md

 # Keymap

 The "default" keymap included is the same as the Planck keyboard.
-Keys not present are mapped as KC_NO, while unused keys are KC_TLNS.
+Keys not present are mapped as KC_NO, while unused keys are KC_TRNS.

 Keyboard pics can be found here: https://imgur.com/a/L6Hk7f9